humstarman/kube-install-web-ui/README.md

 ## Clean

-Remove the installation of the web, run:
+Remove the installation of the web and stop the service, run:
 ```
 make clean
 ```